Skip to main content

 Profile Photo

-Mr. Philip David James
+Mr. Philip James

 Assistant Professor (School of Nursing & Midwifery)

 Philip James trained as a psychiatric nurse in Dublin 1999 and was appointed as the first Clinical Nurse Specialist in Adolescent Substance Misuse in 2006.
-From 2006 to 2016 he worked in the HSE"s Youth Drug & Alcohol (YoDA) service full time.
+From 2006 to 2016 he worked in the HSE's Youth Drug & Alcohol (YoDA) service full time.
 He completed a MSc. in Nursing in the Royal College of Surgeons in Ireland, 2005 and a MSc. in Addiction Recovery in Trinity College in 2019.
 He commenced a PhD examining access to substance use treatment for adolescents in Trinity in 2021.
 He has also received training in a variety of interventions including Motivational Interviewing, Adolescent Community Reinforcement Approach (ACRA) and Rational Emotive Behavioural Therapy (REBT).
-In 2016 he established the HSE"s treatment service for teenagers with substance use problems in Louth / Meath, the Substance Use Service for Teens (SUST).
+In 2016 he established the HSE's treatment service for teenagers with substance use problems in Louth / Meath, the Substance Use Service for Teens (SUST).
 In November 2023 he took up a post as an Assistant Professor in Mental Health Nursing in Trinity College Dublin.
 In addition to his clinical work, he has been involved in several research projects and publications.
 He has published various research articles and four book chapters.
 He was lead author of The Handbook of Adolescent Substance Use which was published by Radcliffe in 2013 and nominated for an award at the British Medical Association book awards in 2014.
 He is a reviewer for numerous international journals and was on the International Advisory Committee of the Journal Mental Health & Substance Use.

 Addiction Addiction and substance abuse Mental Health Mental health nursing Substance Abuse